scottjingtt/scottjingtt.github.io/_includes/about/en.md

 </table>

 ### Biography
-I obtained my Ph.D. from the department of [Computer Science, Tulane University](https://sse.tulane.edu/cs), advised by [Prof. Zhengming Allan Ding](http://www.cs.tulane.edu/~zding1/).
-I specialize in computer vision, deep learning, transfer learning, and interpretable machine learning.
-My research aims to develop transparent and trustworthy AI systems, bridging the gap between humans and AI.
+I am a Senior Computer Vision Engineer in the Multimedia Team at Qualcomm Inc. I obtained my Ph.D. in Computer Science from [Tulane University, USA](https://sse.tulane.edu/cs), under the guidance of [Prof. Zhengming Allan Ding](http://www.cs.tulane.edu/~zding1/).
+My research expertise lies in **Computer Vision, Transfer Learning, and Interpretable AI**, encompassing diverse areas such as *Image Classification, Domain Adaptation, and Interpretable Autonomous Vehicle* tasks.
+Prior to my doctoral studies, I earned my Master's degree in Computer System Engineering from Northeastern University, USA, where I had the privilege of collaborating with [Professor Yun Raymond Fu](http://www1.ece.neu.edu/~yunfu/) at [SMILE Lab](https://web.northeastern.edu/smilelab/).
+I initiated my academic journey with a Bachelor's degree from [Xi'an Jiaotong University, China](http://en.xjtu.edu.cn).
+My academic endeavors have endowed me with a resilient groundwork in state-of-the-art technologies and advanced research methodologies in the field of computer science.
+My fervent commitment to research is centered around cultivating transparent and dependable AI systems, thereby effectively narrowing the divide between human capabilities and artificial intelligence.

 ---
 ### News 🔖
+- Aug.
+2023: Start as a new position as a **Senior Computer Vision Engineer** at *Qualcomm Inc.* 💻
 - July 2023: Successfully defended my Ph.D. dissertation. 🎉 🎓
 - June 2023: 🔥 We're thrilled to announce the release of the 🚶🚗Pedestrian Situated Intent Dataset ([PSI 2.0](https://github.com/PSI-Intention2022/PSI-Dataset)) and the upcoming 🏆 [IEEE ITSS Student Competition in Pedestrian and Driver Behavior Prediction](https://github.com/PSI-Intention2022/PSI-Competition) for automated driving! 🛎 🤖
 - Mar.
 2023: Our paper about few-shot domain adaptation is accepted by **IEEE Transactions on Neural Networks and Learning Systems (TNNLS)**.